 First and foremost, kids at our center are learning how to be kind, to problem solve, to develop communication skills and how to be helpful.
 We not only discuss these concepts with the kids daily, our staff models these attributes in our communication with one and other, and also with how we speak to the kids

 Our teachers co-create the curriculum throughout the year with the students.
 We observe the children’s play and conversations to discover their interests.
 Together we decide which direction to take those interests.
 When we discover a topic the kids would like to explore, we begin to weave in the most critical aspects of development (art, STEM, language & literacy, math/science, pretend & imagination, etc.) and then bring it all together to create a beautiful tapestry of learning!

-Listed below is the criteria we use for each different small group.
+Listed below are the goals for each small group to help you see some building blocks withing our days and behind the play and projects.
 Our staff does not use standardized tests to evaluate each child’s progress.
 We believe that a teacher’s intuition and observations are the most accurate & powerful developmental assessment tool available.
-Through our hands-on assessments of social interactions, art work & projects, we are able to evaluate overall development!
+Through our hands-on assessments of social interactions, artwork & projects, we are able to evaluate overall development!

 Squirrel Group (Approx. 2-3 years) Squirrel Small Group Goals

 Ladybugs & Dragonflies Group (Approx. 3-5 years) Honeybees & Dragonflies Small Group Goals